 Although many colleges offer the study abroad programs, CMC offers two special off-campus study programs at – Silicon Valley and Washington D.C. program.
 If you choose to do one of these two programs, you would be interning with a company/ government institution from Monday to Friday while taking classes with a CMC professor during weekends at your work site.
 The off-campus study programs are very intense and help prepare CMC students apply their academic knowledge to the real world.

-Deciding which colleges to apply to?
+Are you still deciding which colleges to apply to?